hoplaahei/hoplaahei.github.io/_posts/2015-03-31-setting-up-a-fresh-manjaro-install.md

 sudo /usr/bin/perl /usr/bin/tpacpi-bat -v -s ST 0 40
 ```

-Create a `systemd` user-service to run this at startup (in case the thresholds get reset by taking the battery out the laptop):
+As the battery scripts require elevated priveleges, create a `systemd` system-wide service to run this at startup (in case the thresholds get reset by taking the battery out the laptop):

 ```
-nano -w ~/.config/systemd/user/set-battery.service
+nano -w /etc/systemd/system/set-battery.service
 ```

 Paste this over to the service file: